yoshkinsch/Langify/README.md

 **LANGIFY EXECUTABLE**
   IN ORDER TO RUN THE PROGRAM:
-  1) Clone (or download) the repo to Godot, and 2) Run the "Langify.Console.exe" file found within the github repository.
+  1) Clone (or download) the repo to Godot
-  THE FILEPATH TO THE EXECUTABLE IS: "...\Langify\Langify.Console.exe"
+  2) Run the "Langify.Console.exe" file found within the github repository.

 **DISTRIBUTION NOTICE**
 This project was made for K=State's Hackathon 2024.